 WeVPN uses the latest RAMDisk firmware and all of their VPN servers are entirely run on RAM.
-When the power is turned off, all the data gets deleted instantly, which unlike Hard Drives, allows the provider to shield a user’s privacy from possible hacking attempts and data collection.
+When the power is turned off, all the data gets deleted instantly, which, unlike Hard Drives, allows the provider to shield a user’s privacy from possible hacking attempts and data collection.

-VPNs are first and foremost security tools, so no matter what else they’re capable of, protecting a user while browsing the web is their main job.
+VPNs are, first and foremost, security tools, so no matter what else they’re capable of, protecting a user while browsing the web is their main job.
 The key to strong security is the VPN’s encryption, and WeVPN provides a solid one.

 The provider uses the strongest encryption available in the industry, which is AES-256-GCM + SHA512 + MODP4096.
 It comes as the default encryption level on both their OpenVPN and IKEv2 protocols.

 Speaking of, security and privacy are not provided if it wasn’t for protocols.
 They are the tools used to negotiate a connection between the VPN client and the VPN server.
-Some are better than others, but WeVPN ensured to use the best.
+Some are better than others, but WeVPN ensures to use the best.